mikunn/exco/README.md

 If the operation is simple enough, the standard `Enum` functions will generally give you better performance than the corresponding functions in `Exco`.
 However, when the operations get a bit more CPU or especially I/O bound, running the `Exco` versions will start to make sense.

 By default, `Exco` will run concurrently no more items than the number of schedulers online determined by `System.schedulers_online/1`.
 If you want to make this explicit, you can set the `max_concurrency` option to `:schedulers`.
 You can also set `max_concurrency` to either an integer or `:full`.
-When `:full`, a new process is started for each item.
+When `:full`, there is no explicit limit.

-Finally, `Exco` doesn't use streams for collecting and processing the data from tasks, so be wary of that.